 Visit Basilica di Santa Maria Della Salute

-This is situated on the opposite side of the grand canal to St. Marks, and it stands out against the surrounding architecture.
-You will love the Baroque design, and this church was completed in 1687, and it is designated as a minor basilica of the Roman Catholic Church.
+This is situated on the opposite side of the grand canal to St. Marks and stands out against the surrounding architecture.
+You will love the Baroque design, and this church was completed in 1687 and is designated as a minor basilica of the Roman Catholic Church.

-Venice is a city of historical significance, and it is gorgeous, but it is also one of its kind as it is different from the other city in Italy.
+Venice is a city of historical significance and gorgeous, but it is also one of its kind as it is different from the other city in Italy.
 You will surely love your stay in this city.

 Our Top Hotel Picks for Venice

 The Gritti Palace, a Luxury Collection Hotel, Venice – Located in the popular neighborhood of San Marco near the busy area with St. Mark’s Square’s iconic monuments, high-fashion boutiques & casual snack bars.
 Experience a 15th-century palazzo on the Grand Canal; this lavish hotel is a 3-minute walk from the Giglio Vaporetto stop, an 8-minute walk from Piazza San Marco, and a 10-minute walk from the Bridge of Sighs.